-A Risk Assessment Committee Meeting was held on May 6.
-Nine risks were retired, two risks were regraded, and three new risks were added to the risk register.
+A Risk Assessment Committee Meeting was held on June 24.
+Two risks were retired, one risk was regraded, and two new risks were assigned to the Watch List.

 Change Management Board (CMB) - Monthly

 Purpose: To review, evaluate and authorize proposed changes to PCEP over \$200,000.
 The CMB discusses major topics including potential changes to PCEP contracts, contingency usage, track access delays and Differing Site Conditions (DSC) field order updates.
 Potential contract changes will follow the PCEP Change Order Procedure.
 Once approved changes are executed, they will be reported in the Change Management section (Section 9) of this report.